 “We have testimony from the venue operator that acknowledges lax security and an improper barricade being used that evening.
 Numerous testimonies from fans also were contradictory as to the actions of the multiple fans that tried to access the stage,” he added.

-The trial is expected to last five days, according to Lhotáková.
+The trial is expected to last four days, according to Lhotáková.
 The court also had the option to send the case back to the prosecutor and police for further investigation.